danieljdenman/NSPbootcamp/README.md

 ### Afternoon session, 2:00 - 4:00PM+
-The afternoon sessions will be held as a looser group session, running in parallel on Slack and Zoom.
-The instructor will lay out the goals with the whole group on Zoom at 2PM.
+The afternoon sessions will be held as a looser group session.
+The instructor will lay out the goals with the whole group at 2PM.
 After that, it will be independent and small group work for the duration.
-We encourage you to ask lots of questions in the Slack channel during this time; we will use the main Zoom call to spawn breakout rooms for more in-depth questions, discussions, and check-ins.
+We encourage you to ask lots of questions during this time.
+We hope to have more in-depth questions, discussions, and check-in throughout the time.
 | | Thursday        | Friday      |
 | --- | ------------- |:-------------:|
 | 2PM - | choose your own adventure: neuroscience Jupyter notebooks | - discuss Colaboratory projects with Instructor/TA  <br> - student-generated Colaboratory projects|